Getting around Brussels

 Mobility difficulties, loss of independence, sight or hearing troubles...
 Anyone can be confronted with a disability,...

-Encouraging walking is one of the Brussels Government’s mobility priorities.
-With this in mind, various initiatives...
+Encouraging travel on foot is one of the Brussels government's mobility priorities.
+To this end, numerous measures are...

 Making public transport more attractive remains the Brussels Government’s main priority.
 The Brussels-Capital Region...